Safe and supportive care during the COVID-19 pandemic Learn more >

-Throughout my childhood my Mum, Stephanie (co-Founder of Abbots Care), had worked with people with disabilities at a local NHS hospital for people with learning disabilities.
+Throughout my childhood my Mum, Stephanie (co-Founder of Abbots Care), worked with people with disabilities at a local NHS hospital for people with learning disabilities.
 We would often visit the hospital as children and take part in fetes and Christmas parties and learnt from a very young age that caring for, supporting and helping people with disabilities was a normal part of our lives.
 As a child, I thought every family did this!

 Mum was always an exceptionally driven in supporting service users and their rights to lead normal lives and when she couldn’t change the way people were treated in these institutions as a Nursing Assistant, she decided to train to be a Registered LD nurse and change things from the top.
 And she did.

 Steph went on to qualify and become a nurse manager and developed innovative services including her last job as a Nurse Manager for a children’s respite service in Watford.

-During her time of managing the children’s respite service Mum often wished there were enough staff to offer an ‘at home’ service in as an alternative, to give parents and siblings respite care without taking the child from the home.
-At the time home care as we know it now wasn’t offered by Councils or the NHS.
+During her time of managing the children’s respite service Mum often wished there were enough staff to offer an ‘at home’ service as an alternative, to give parents and siblings respite care without taking the child from their home.
+At the time home care as we know it now wasn’t offered by councils or the NHS.

 Steph left the NHS after having my younger brother and sister and worked part time for care agencies.